Wild camping on a cliff top

 By Alex Guerrero

 We’re advocates for leaving a trace.
-Controversial we know.
-Whether we like it or not, we will all make our mark on the earth - let's leave a good one.
-But when it comes to sleeping outdoors, here are the Alpkit team’s tips on being a respectful wild camper.
+Whether we like it or not, we will all make our mark on the earth - so let's leave a good trace on the planet.
+When it comes to sleeping outdoors, here are the Alpkit team’s tips on being a respectful wild camper.
 The aim?
 To only leave a patch of dry grass where you’ve slept.

 camping tent in mountain scenery

 1. In the UK, it’s only legal to wild camp in Scotland.
-Everywhere else, it’s best practice to ask the landowner’s permission.
+Everywhere else, you need the landowner’s permission.
 Pick a point as far away from habitation as possible so you’re not disturbing anyone.

 2. Stay out of the view of paths.